phaserjs/phaser-ce/DOCS.md

-# Phaser CE (Community Edition)
+# Phaser CE

-[Phaser CE](https://github.com/photonstorm/phaser-ce) is the Community Edition of [Phaser](https://github.com/photonstorm/phaser).
+[Phaser CE](https://github.com/photonstorm/phaser-ce) is the **Community Edition** of [Phaser](https://github.com/photonstorm/phaser).
 It was started with the 2.7.0 release and since then the community has worked to continue updating it, fixing bugs and adding new features.

 <div class="alert alert-info">See [README](https://github.com/photonstorm/phaser-ce/blob/master/README.md) for a guide to getting started with Phaser CE.</div>